Giant Predatory Worms Are Invading France - Slashdot

 Issue solved.

-Thats not a worm, THIS is a worm (Score:1)
+Thats not a worm, THIS is a worm (Score:2)